 What went wrong?
 All signs point to poor planning.
 Now-resigned Avant Gardner CEO Josh Wyatt shared lofty ambitions to remodel and revitalize the Mirage in December — but as its first show of the year approached, fans speculated that the build wouldn’t be finished on time.
 When they canceled the first show of the year, Avant Gardner promised that the venue was “show ready” and all that had stood in their way was a “final inspection” — but photos of the space taken later that night tell a different story.

 We’re now well into what was supposed to be The Brooklyn Mirage’s 2025 program, and the venue still has yet to open its doors to the public.
-What follows is a running list of its scheduled events that have been canceled or postponed that will EDM Identity will continually update in step with new developments.
+What follows is a running list of its scheduled events that have been canceled or postponed that EDM Identity will continually update in step with new developments.

 A Running List of All the Canceled Brooklyn Mirage Shows in 2025